dbsafe/intaker/README.md

 # Intaker

-File Parsing & Data Validation with .Net Core.
+File Parsing & Data Validation with .Net.
 It uses a declarative way of defining the file specs.

 Demo website using this library https://dbsafe.github.io/intaker/